Hillsboro, Oregon Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Hillsboro, Oregon

-Despite its falling unemployment rates, beauty and history, Hillsboro’s size has resulted in some problems with divorce and violent crime.
-These issues can lead to a variety of mental health issues that include addiction, depression, anxiety, post-traumatic stress disorder, bulimia, self-harm and drug or alcohol abuse.
-Many different factors affect the frequency and number of individuals who suffer from these issues and include:
+Despite its falling unemployment rates, beauty, and history, Hillsboro’s size has resulted in some problems with divorce and violent crime.
+These issues can lead to a variety of mental health issues that include addiction, depression, anxiety, post-traumatic stress disorder, bulimia, self-harm, and drug or alcohol abuse.
+Many different factors affect the frequency and number of individuals who suffer from these issues including:

 - Unemployment: Washington County’s unemployment is slightly below the national average of 6.6 percent.
 However, the majority of those unemployed belong to Native American or Hispanic families, increasing the risk for mental health issues among these households.